codex-academy/codeX_Feb2015Intro/README.md

 To get a quick introduction to github do the online tutorial at: https://try.github.io

-Now that you have a better idea of what git is all about try it on you local machine by following the instructions that are here: https://github.com/jlord/git-it
+Once you have a better idea of what git is all about try it on you local machine by following the instructions that are here: https://github.com/jlord/git-it

 Now you should no alot more about version control using, git.
-Should you ever have any questions you can refer back to the resources above and the usefull guide at: http://jlord.us/git-it/
+Should you ever have any questions you can refer back to the resources above and the usefull guide at: http://jlord.us/git-it/ or there is always google.

 ## Let's code

 So far most of the code you might have been written inside of Codecademy, that is a about to change.
-It reality most software is wriiten in text editors or a more adanced text editors called and Integrated Development Environment or IDE for short.
+It reality most software is written in text editors or a more adanced text editors called and Integrated Development Environment or IDE for short.
 We will use a text editor called, Sublime Text and later you will be introduced to an IDE called Eclipse.

 ### Debugging